abhisheksubedarpathak/Terraform-3-Tier-AWS/README.md

 <br><br>
 Pros
 <br>
 - Support.
-Amazon RDS supports various database systems, such as MySQL, PostgreF, MariaDB, Oracle, Microsoft SQL, and hybrid Aurora (which supports both MySQL and PostgreSQL).<br>
+Amazon RDS supports various database systems, such as MySQL, Postgres, MariaDB, Oracle, Microsoft SQL, and hybrid Aurora (which supports both MySQL and PostgreSQL).<br>
 - Automation.
 Amazon RDS supports automatic host replacement, automatic software patches, auto-backup, and scheduled snapshots.
 These features help recover data lost due to corruption or accidental deletion.<br>
 - Security.
 The DBMS features network isolation, data at rest encryption and in transit encryption, and resource-level permissions to ensure the highest level of data security.
 <br><br>